theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ Wouldn’t it        really ? ” said Alice in a   tone  of great surprise .
 # .
-VX       NPrSg/ISg J/R    . .
+VX       NPrSg/ISg R      . .
 V/J  NPr   P  D/P NSg/I P  NSg/J NSg/V    .
 >
 #
 > “ Of course not   , ” said the Mock  Turtle : “ why   , if    a   fish came    to me        , and told me